 Yes.
-Investment targets are committed to following the recommendations of the OECD Guidelines and UN Guiding Principles and align with the minimum safeguards criteria by committing to Taaleri Energia ESG Policy, Taaleri Energia Partner Code of Conduct or via the investment target's or its contractor's commitments, which have been inspected by the financial market participant.
+Investment targets are committed to following the recommendations of the OECD Guidelines and UN Guiding Principles and align with the minimum safeguards criteria by committing to Taaleri Energia ESG Policy, Taaleri Energia Partner Code of Conduct or via the investment target's or its contractor's commitments, which have been inspected by the manager.